Flyvefisken-class patrol vessel: Replaced three different vessels

 The Daphne class attacked submarines by dropping depth charges to a preselected depth, while sailing past the submarine.
 The Flyvefisken class fights submarines with anti-submarine homing torpedoes.

+Vessels in Portuguese Service

+Four vessels of the class (Glenten, Ravnen, Skaden and Viben) were acquired by the Portuguese Navy in 2010 and re-named Mondego, Douro, Guadiana and Tejo.
+A fifth vessel, Gribben, was also acquired by the service as a spare parts hull.
+After a period of upgrade and reconfiguration, Mondego and Tejo were specifically tasked to police Portugal's exclusive economic zone around Madeira.

+In 2023, 13 sailors assigned to Mondego were relieved of their duties when they refused to board the ship claiming her to be unseaworthy.
+The navy rejected the claim, which was made after the vessel had been tasked to monitor a Russian ship sailing in the vicinity of Madeira.

 Ships in class

 A total of 14 ships were built in the class, in three series:

 The difference between the series is mainly in the configuration of the propulsion system.
 Series 2 is not equipped with hydraulic propulsion, but instead has an additional auxiliary engine, and Series 3 has one further auxiliary engine.